Mu Python template

 validate_json_api_content_type(request)

-Validate whether the Content-Type header contains the JSONAPI content-type
+Validate whether the Content-Type header contains the JSONAPI content-type-header.
+Returns a 400 otherwise.

 validate_resource_type(expected_type, data)